Bender-Knuth involutions on linear extensions of posets: Relations in BK P

 Another closely related family of posets is the \textit{minuscule posets}, which first appeared in Lie theory.
 Proctor's d-complete posets contain all order ideals within minuscule posets as a motivating special case.
 Minuscule posets are classified into three infinite families and two exceptional cases (see, e.g., \cite{stembridge,rush-shi}).
-The infinite families of minuscule posets are the rectangular Ferrers posets (whose order ideals contain all Ferrers posets), the triangular shifted Ferrers posets (whose order ideals contain all shifted Ferrers posets), and ordinal sums of antichains $A_1^{\oplus n} \oplus A_2 \oplus A_1^{\oplus n}$; all of which are LE-cactus based on our results so far.
-By checking the LE-cactus property of the remaining exceptional minuscule posets using {\it SageMath}, we have verified the following:
+The infinite families of minuscule posets are the rectangular Ferrers posets (whose order ideals contain all Ferrers posets), the triangular shifted Ferrers posets (whose order ideals contain all shifted Ferrers posets), and ordinal sums of antichains $A_1^{\oplus n} \oplus A_2 \oplus A_1^{\oplus n}$; all of whose BK groups satisfy the cactus relations based on our results so far.
+By checking the cactus relations in the BK groups of the remaining exceptional minuscule posets using {\it SageMath}, we have verified the following: